-- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services\; - The Service Consumer has and manages its own authorization information indicating which Human Service Consumers are authorized to act on its behalf\\; - The Service Consumer registers the authorization information at the Service Provider; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Human Service Consumer has been issued identity credentials by the Identity Provider. - In this use case the Entitled Party is also the Service Consumer. - \The Service Provider can outsource this function to a third party - \\The Service Consumer can outsource this function to a third party
+- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer has and manages its own authorization information indicating which Human Service Consumers are authorized to act on its behalf; - The Service Consumer registers the authorization information at the Identity Provider; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Human Service Consumer has been issued identity credentials by the Identity Provider. - In this use case the Entitled Party is also the Service Consumer. - The Service Provider can outsource this function to a third party - The Service Consumer can outsource this function to a third party

 - 1. The Human Service Consumer requests a service from the Service Provider; - 2.
-The Service Provider requests a login from the Identity Provider; - 3.
-The Identity Provider authenticates the Human Service Consumer; - 4.
-The Identity Provider issues an identity assertion to the Service Provider; - 5.
-The Service Provider validates the identity assertion through the following steps: - a.
-The Service Provider authenticates the Identity Provider and validates its iSHARE certification. - 6.
-The Service Provider authenticates the Human Service Consumer based on the validity of the identity assertion, and validates the iSHARE adherence of the Service Consumer; - 7.
-The Service Provider authorizes the Human Service Consumer of the Service Consumer based on the entitlement information registered with the Service Provider; - 8.
-The Service Provider executes the requested service; - 9.
+The Service Provider asks the Human Service Consumer to select his Identity Provider; - 3.
+The Service Provider requests a login from the Identity Provider; - 4.
+The Identity Provider authenticates the Human Service Consumer;

+- 5. The Identity Provider issues an identity assertion and authorization assertion to the Service Provider; - 6.
+The Service Provider validates the identity assertion and authorization assertion through the following steps: - a.
+The Service Provider authenticates the Identity Provider and validates its iSHARE certification. - 7.
+The Service Provider authenticates the Human Service Consumer based on the validity of the identity assertion, and validates the iSHARE adherence of the Service Consumer; - 8.
+The Service Provider authorizes the Human Service Consumer of the Service Consumer based on the authorization assertion and the entitlement information registered with the Service Provider; - 9.
+The Service Provider executes the requested service; - 10.
 The Service Provider provides the service result to the Human Service Consumer.